- Catalog No. —

-This touched-up photograph of two girls posing inside a lava mold, in what came to be called the Lava Cast Forest, was taken by Joe Van Wormer for an Oregon Journal article, “Mid-Oregon’s Ghost Forest,” that appeared on May 17, 1953.
+This touched-up photograph of two teenagers posing inside a lava mold, in what came to be called the Lava Cast Forest, was taken by Joe Van Wormer for an Oregon Journal article, “Mid-Oregon’s Ghost Forest,” that appeared on May 17, 1953.
 The lava casts were the results of a slow-moving lava flow that originated from the Northwest Rift Zone of the nearby Newberry Volcano approximately 6,000 years ago.
 The lava flow flooded over trees in its path.
 As the lava cooled and hardened the trees burned away inside, leaving hollow casts.

 Central Oregon’s Lava Cast Forest first came to the attention of the American public in 1928.
 In April of 1942, the U.S. Forest Service designated 5,120 acres of the region as the Lava Cast Forest Geological Area.
 The lava casts, along with nearby lava tunnels, ice caves, and lava beds, were promoted as a tourist attraction by the Forest Service and the Bend Chamber of Commerce.
 By the mid-1940s, thousands of tourists visited the volcanic sights annually, many stopping by on their way to other popular destinations in the Deschutes National Forest.